TrueHorse/Wild-Tool-Access/README.md

 # Wild Tool Access

-Wild Tool Access is a Minecraft mod, that adds a tool access bar to Minecraft, similar to the one in "The Legend of Zelda: Breath of the Wild".
+"Wild Tool Access" is a Minecraft mod, that adds an item quick select to Minecraft, similar to the one in "The Legend of Zelda: Breath of the Wild".

 # Download